 Cottonwood Campground, Big Bend National Park, TX - Latest Reviews, Photos & Campground Map

 Cottonwood Campground is part of Big Bend National Park in Texas (4 hrs 13 min southwest of Odessa, TX) with an elevation of 2,129 feet.
-Cottonwood Campground is rated 4.6 stars from 307 reviews.
+Cottonwood Campground is rated 4.6 stars from 564 reviews.
 There are a total of 28 campsites including 1 tent-only site.
 The campground is open all year.
 27 sites can accommodate RVs and trailers between 22 and 40 feet.
 All sites are currently reservable.
 Reservations can be booked up to 6 months in advance.
 Fees range from $16.00 to $60.00.
-Some amenities include picnic table, restroom, trash dumpster, amphitheater.
-Activities include boating, fishing, hiking trails, floating sports.
+Some amenities include picnic table, restroom, trash dumpster, and amphitheater.
+Activities include boating, fishing, hiking trails and floating sports.

 A maximum of two motor vehicles, one vehicle with a trailer, one motorhome with tow vehicle or four motorcycles allowed per campsite.
 A maximum of four tents OR one wheeled camping unit and one tent allowed per campsite.
 Only 1 conversion van or other type of recreational vehicle allowed per site.
 Two (2) conversion vans or RVs require 2 campsites.